CORONAVIRUS: Experts Say Herd Immunity Unlikely To Happen

 “The virus is unlikely to go away,” Emory University evolutionary biologist Rustom Antia told the newspaper.
 “But we want to do all we can to check that it’s likely to become a mild infection.”

-New COVID-19 strains are also developing at a quick rate for herd immunity to be achieved.
+Also, new COVID-19 strains are developing at a quick rate for herd immunity to be achieved.

 “People were getting confused and thinking you’re never going to get the infections down until you reach this mystical level of herd immunity, whatever that number is,” Fauci said to the Times, adding this was why he had stopped using the term “herd immunity.”